julien-lav/symfony4_tutorial/README.md

 `docker-compose exec web php bin/console asset:install`

-we can get rid of the "docker-compose exec web" in entering the docker bash
+We can get rid of the "docker-compose exec web" in entering the docker bash

 `docker-compose exec web bash` so now you can type directly php bin/console <ANYTHING>